 You don’t have to use the attorney who prepared the Will either!
 Just because a particular attorney prepared the Will, this does not mean that attorney must handle the probate, nor are they necessarily the right person for the job.
 You need to be comfortable with the attorney and confident that they are the right attorney for you.
 Choosing your probate or trust lawyer is one of the most important decisions you will make.
 If you put in the time and effort to find the right lawyer, you will be rewarded with a skillful guide who will help you navigate the probate process.

-If you’re ready to get started with the probate process after the passing of a loved one, please contact Jill Gregory, an experienced probate attorney, to help determine what steps you should take.
-We are here in service to making this all as easy as possible on you.
+If you’re ready to get started with the probate process after the passing of a loved one, contact us to help determine what steps you should take.
+Jill Gregory is an experienced probate attorney with over 20 years of experience handling probate cases throughout courts in Southern and Northern Califonia.
+We are here in service to making this all as easy as possible for you.